lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 ## Logical Data Model

-Terms referenced in doc entries inhert their ancestors from the glossary.
+Terms referenced in product entries inhert their ancestors from the glossary.

 ```mermaid
 erDiagram